payloadcms/payload/packages/plugin-seo/README.md

     An array of collections slugs to enable SEO.
 Enabled collections receive a `meta` field which is an object of title, description, and image subfields.

+- `globals`

+    An array of global slugs to enable SEO.
+Enabled globals receive a `meta` field which is an object of title, description, and image subfields.

 - `uploadsCollection`